Main agreement Finance Norway - NITO

-NITO's main agreement/collective agreement with the employers' organisation Finance Norway.
-The agreement is valid from 1 January 2022 and expires on 30 June 2024.
+NITO's main agreement with NHO/Finance Norway.
+The agreement is valid from 1 July 2026 and expires on 30 June 2028.

 Disclaimer